-YETI roposition 65 ration YETI-PS&C-313 Rev. A 10-01-2021 Product Name: Product Description: Color(s): ☐ The products supplied to YETI D O NOT contain any chemicals a oplicable to CA PROP 65. ☐ The product specified below cor added to the product during the m Refer to: http://oehha.ca.gov/pro nanufacturing process and creat Please provide below the chemica als used in the manufacture of y our product below: Chemical Name CAS Number Concentration Do you have an exposure report?
+California Proposition 65 Declaration YETI-PS&C-313 Rev. A 10-01-2021

+Product Name:

+Product Description:

+Color(s):

+The products supplied to YETI DO NOT contain any chemicals applicable to CA PROP 65.

+□ The product specified below contain chemical(s) that appear on the OEHHA Prop 65 Chemical list.
+This is a chemical that was added to the product during the manufacturing process and creates the possibility of exposure to a consumer.
+Refer to: http://oehha.ca.gov/proposition-65/proposition-65-list

+Please provide below the chemicals used in the manufacture of your product below:

+Chemical Name CAS Number Concentration Do you have an exposure report?

+-

+-

-If your product contains a chemic please provide your explanation be please provide your explanation be please provide your explanation be If you have an exposure report p elow.
-Minimis value below the ar mount deemed acceptable by OEHHA
+If your product contains a chemical on the list but is added at a di Minimis value below the amount deemed acceptable by OEHHA, please provide your explanation below.

+If you have an exposure report please provide

-I certify that the above information true, correct and complete).
+I certify that the above information is to the best of my knowledge true, correct and complete.

 Printed Name Job Title

-Company
+× Company

 Authorized Signature Date